Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             would be the general cutoff for the prediction.
                             Default is 0,0,0,40,20.
       --min_intergenic_notex_coverage MIN_INTERGENIC_NOTEX_COVERAGE, -in MIN_INTERGENIC_NOTEX_COVERAGE
-                            It is similar to --min_intergenic_tex_coverage.
-This
+                            Similar to --min_intergenic_tex_coverage.
+This value
-                            value is for TEX- libraries.
+                            is for TEX- libraries.
 Default is 0,0,0,30,10.
       --min_intergenic_fragmented_coverage MIN_INTERGENIC_FRAGMENTED_COVERAGE, -if MIN_INTERGENIC_FRAGMENTED_COVERAGE
-                            It is similar to --min_intergenic_tex_coverage.
-This
+                            Similar to --min_intergenic_tex_coverage.
+This value
-                            value is for fragmented (or conventional) libraries.
+                            is for fragmented (or conventional) libraries.
 Default is 400,200,0,50,20.
       --min_complete_5utr_transcript_coverage MIN_COMPLETE_5UTR_TRANSCRIPT_COVERAGE, -ib MIN_COMPLETE_5UTR_TRANSCRIPT_COVERAGE
                             Several primary/secondary TSSs are also associated
                             with a complete transcript containing no